 Workforces are becoming ever increasingly mobile.
 Just because you’re out of the office needn’t mean that you aren’t keeping up-to-date with your employees.
 Mobile alerts in the palm of your hand allow you to oversee the entire organisation, wherever in the world you are.
 This will allow you to act quickly to correct errors, even if you’re out of the office.

-And the remote functionality of time and attendance software isn’t just restricted to employers.
+And the remote functionality of our software isn’t just restricted to employers.
 Remote workers can also use a web-based clocking in system to clock in remotely.

 Lightens administrative workload